Frequently Asked Questions for our Driving Instructor Training:

-- Patience — with some student drivers you will have to keep going over the same things many times
+- Patience — with some student drivers, you will have to keep going over the same things many times.

-- Understanding — you must be able to understand the students needs and feelings;
+- Understanding — you must be able to understand the students’ needs and feelings;

 - Good communication skills

-- Inter-personnel skills — you must be able to deal with the public in a non aggressive manner
+- Inter-personnel skills — you must be able to deal with the public in a non-aggressive manner.

 - Creativity — sometimes you have to be creative to put a point across

-Where is my training carried out?
+Where is my Driving Instructor Training carried out?

 All our training is carried out in the car on a one to one basis, ensuring you have value for money and 100% of our attention at all times.